dbw7/m3-one-click-demo/readmes/vbmh-README.md

 kubectl apply -f output.yaml
 ```
 - The above lines have been added so that ironic is able to log into the VMs for provisioning with no issue.
+- If the apply command doesn't work immediately, re-get the ironic config map and perform each sed command separately, then reapply the yaml.

 Restart Ironic Pod to make sure changes are active.
 ```